Probing analytical and numerical integrability: The curious case of $(AdS_5\times S^5)_{\eta}$: Introduction

-As integrable string backgrounds by construction, these $(AdS_5 \times S^5)_\kappa$ strings in general satisfy the Lax equations.
-But in the case of a random string sigma model, where the existence of Lax pair is not particularly known, proving (non)-integrability is a rather complicated task.
-To this note, there have been a number of works to consistently truncate the two dimensional string equations of motion of particular circular strings into one dimensional mechanical systems and analyzing the (non)-integrability properties thereof.
+As integrable string backgrounds by construction, the conserved currents associated to $(AdS_5 \times S^5)_\kappa$ strings, in general, satisfy the Lax equations.
+However in the case of a random string sigma model, where the existence of Lax pair is not known, proving (non)-integrability is a rather complicated task.
+To this note, there have been a number of works to consistently truncate the two-dimensional string equations of motion of particular circular strings into one dimensional mechanical systems and analyzing the (non)-integrability properties thereof.
 It has been argued that it is sufficient to show that there exists at least one truncated dynamical system of differential equations, where the corresponding string motion turns $chaotic$ \cite{Basu:2011di}, i.e. small variations around the equations grow non-deterministically in time.
 Useful tools in these studies have mainly been the variational non-integrability techniques of Hamiltonian systems and numerical experiments in the associated phase space in general.
 This approach is often hailed as the equivalent of the algebraic approach of finding Lax pairs for the system and a large number of works have appeared along these lines, see for example \cite{Zayas:2010fs}-\cite{Nunez:2018qcj}.